-Payments are due at DOWC's offices by the due date.
+Payments must be recieved at the Corporate Accounting office on or before the due date.
 DOWC does NOT go by the postmark date.

 All payments that are received in the mail Monday afternoon are applied on Tuesday morning, before late fees are charged.
 Payments placed in the drop box at the Magalia Service Center (available to greater Magalia area customers) at any time on Monday are also applied on Tuesday morning before late fees are charged.

 17. I paid using my bank's online billpay system.
 Why was I charged a late fee?

 Payments made via your personal bank’s online billpay (not paid via www.delorowater.com or www.PayMyH2OBill.com) may take up to ten days to reach DOWC.
 Bank payments are not instant; the banks print physical checks and mail them to DOWC.
 Many of the banks only print those checks once a week.
 If using your bank's online billpay, we recommend scheduling your payments to arrive a few days early, just in case it takes longer than expected for the payment to reach DOWC.